 On 18th December, 2018, IDFC Bank Ltd. and Capital First Ltd. announced the completion of merger and the merged entity will be called IDFC First Bank (“IDFC First” or the “Bank”).

-IDFC First Bank will now offer a wider array of retail and wholesale banking products, services and digital innovations, to a greater number of customer segments.
-It will serve 7.2 million customers through its 206 bank branches, 140 ATMs, 454 rural business correspondent centers across the country’s urban and rural geographies.
+IDFC First Bank now offer a wider array of retail and wholesale banking products, services and digital innovations, to a greater number of customer segments.
+It serves 7.2 million customers through its 206 bank branches, 140 ATMs, 454 rural business correspondent centers across the country’s urban and rural geographies.

-On a combined basis, IDFC First Bank has on-book loan assets of Rs.
-104,660 Cr., for the quarter ended December 31, 2018.
-The retail loan book will now contribute 34.62% to the overall loan book.
+On a combined basis, IDFC First Bank has on-book loan assets of 110,400 Cr., for the quarter ended March 31, 2019.
+The retail loan book now contribute 37% to the overall loan book.

 Before Merger, the credit book continues to be largely driven by corporate portfolio which formed 72% of the total book.